Telefonica faces opposition to Telecom Italia plans

 "This is the case of Telefonica, a direct competitor of Telecom Italia in Argentina and Brazil, which risks forcing Telecom Italia to sell assets that are precious for its relaunch," board member Luigi Zingales said on Wednesday.

-The directors also criticized the deal to give control of Telecom Italia to Telefonica, saying its terms brought benefits only to a few shareholders, without taking into account the majority of investors.
+The directors also criticised the deal to give control of Telecom Italia to Telefonica, saying its terms brought benefits only to few shareholders, without taking into account the majority of investors.

-Telefonica, together with Italian investors Generali, Intesa Sanpaolo and Mediobanca, controls Telecom Italia's 14-strong board via a holding company, Telco, which has a stake of only about 22 percent in the group.
+Telefonica, together with Italian investors Generali (GASI.MI), Intesa Sanpaolo (ISP.MI) and Mediobanca (MDBI.MI), controls Telecom Italia's 14-strong board via a holding company, Telco, which has a stake of only about 22 percent in the group.

 The Spanish firm, whose deal on Tuesday to gradually take full control of Telco depends on the approval of competition regulators, declined to comment on its plans for Telecom Italia.